 2. Children of current school staff – priority to the eldest.

 3. Roman Catholic children who are resident within the parish boundary – priority to the eldest.
+The Board of Management shall consult the Parish Priest in cases where there is ambiguity regarding parish residency.

 4. Catholic children living outside the parish boundary who do not have access to a Catholic school in their own parish.
 A letter of recommendation may be required from the applicant’s Parish Priest.